OpenEvalProject/evals/manuscripts/elife-52189/v2/manuscript.md

 ## Abstract

-By analyzing and simulating inactive conformations of the highly homologous dopamine D 2 and D 3 receptors (D 2 R and D 3 R), we find that eticlopride binds D 2 R in a pose very similar to that in the D 3 R/eticlopride structure but incompatible with the D 2 R/risperidone structure.
-In addition, risperidone occupies a sub-pocket near the Na + binding site, whereas eticlopride does not.
-Based on these findings and our experimental results, we propose that the divergent receptor conformations stabilized by Na + -sensitive eticlopride and Na + -insensitive risperidone correspond to different degrees of inverse agonism.
-Moreover, our simulations reveal that the extracellular loops are highly dynamic, with spontaneous transitions of extracellular loop 2 from the helical conformation in the D 2 R/risperidone structure to an extended conformation similar to that in the D 3 R/eticlopride structure.
-Our results reveal previously unappreciated diversity and dynamics in the inactive conformations of D 2 R. These findings are critical for rational drug discovery, as limiting a virtual screen to a single conformation will miss relevant ligands.
+By analyzing and simulating inactive conformations of the highly homologous dopamine D2 and D3 receptors (D2R and D3R), we find that eticlopride binds D2R in a pose very similar to that in the D3R/eticlopride structure but incompatible with the D2R/risperidone structure.
+In addition, risperidone occupies a sub-pocket near the Na+ binding site, whereas eticlopride does not.
+Based on these findings and our experimental results, we propose that the divergent receptor conformations stabilized by Na+-sensitive eticlopride and Na+-insensitive risperidone correspond to different degrees of inverse agonism.
+Moreover, our simulations reveal that the extracellular loops are highly dynamic, with spontaneous transitions of extracellular loop 2 from the helical conformation in the D2R/risperidone structure to an extended conformation similar to that in the D3R/eticlopride structure.
+Our results reveal previously unappreciated diversity and dynamics in the inactive conformations of D2R.
+These findings are critical for rational drug discovery, as limiting a virtual screen to a single conformation will miss relevant ligands.

 ## Introduction